 4.2.1. to repair the Covered Equipment using new or refurbished parts that are equivalent to new in performance and reliability; or

 4.2.2. if it would not be practical or economically viable to perform a repair, to supply a replacement for the Covered Equipment with a new Apple-branded device or an Apple-branded device that is equivalent to new in performance and reliability, and of the same type as the original.
-Where such a matching Apple-branded device to Your Covered Equipment is not available, an Apple-branded device which is at least functionally equivalent to the original Covered Equipment (subject to applicable Consumer Software updates).
+If an Apple-branded device which matches Your Covered Equipment is not available, an Apple-branded device which is at least functionally equivalent to the original Covered Equipment (subject to applicable Consumer Software updates) will be supplied.
 The replacement Apple-branded device will become the new Covered Equipment under this Policy.
 In the event of a replacement, Apple or the Apple Authorised Service Provider will keep the original Covered Equipment.

 The Covered Equipment can only be repaired or replaced and no cash benefit will be payable by AIG if You make a claim.